 Here is a video that shows how to configure AirOS for client mode yourself- client mode using AirOS

 With all these gateways we get lots of questions about security.
-We recommend VPN services for end-to-end encryption.
-We will be offering that service starting in November.
+As always, https (used by most web sites) is a secure way to transmit information across wifi.
+We recommend using VPN services for end-to-end encryption for total security.